Last Updated: April 27th, 2022 by Jake Cain

 Alternative/Public Transportation to a Reds Game

-The above-ground street car makes downtown feel much smaller, opening up park & ride options for Cincinnati that previously didn't exist.
-For instance, Rhinegeist brewery in Over-the-Rhine (Call it "OTR" if you're from out of town and want to sound like you're cool...) is one of the hottest craft breweries around with tons of space to hang out and pre-game with corhole, ping pong, and a rooftop bar with excellent city views.
+In 2017, the long awaited Cincinnati street car known as the Cincinnati Bell Connector opened.
+The above-ground streetcar makes downtown feel much smaller, opening up park & ride options for Cincinnati that previously didn’t exist.
+For instance, Rhinegeist brewery in Over-the-Rhine (Call it “OTR” if you’re from out of town and want to sound like you’re cool…) is one of the hottest craft breweries around with tons of space to hang out and pre-game with corn hole, ping pong, and a rooftop bar with excellent city views.

-In previous years, plenty of people still pre-gamed in OTR but they'd typically have to park once in Over-the-Rhine and then get in their car and drive down to the stadium (or Uber or walk forever).
-Now, the street car picks up literally right in front of Rhinegeist and will drop you about a block away from Great American Ballpark for $1-$2 each way.
+In previous years, plenty of people still pre-gamed in OTR but they’d typically have to park once in Over-the-Rhine and then get in their car and drive down to the stadium (or Uber or walk forever).
+Now, the streetcar picks up directly in front of Rhinegeist and will drop you about a block away from Great American Ballpark for $1-$2 each way.

-Another option if you happen to be staying nearby is to avoid the crowded subway car and the stress of traffic and grab an Uber ride.
-If you've never used Uber, click here and get your first ride free.
+Another option, if you happen to be staying nearby, is to grab an Uber.
+If you’ve never used Uber, click here and get your first ride free.